 Curcuma longa, a widely used spice and coloring agent in South Asia has been hailed for its multifaceted healing properties.
 Amongst the volatile oils of Curcuma longa, curcumin is the most effective and comprehensively researched for its superior anti-inflammatory mechanism which has been proven to be more efficacious and safer than traditionally used NSAIDs.
 Curcumin has also shown tremendous potential in aiding digestion, immune function, and combating oxidative damage to cells.

 CoQ10 or Ubiquinone is one of the most widely found molecules in our body, and is an essential component of most cells because of its role in energy generation.
 CoQ10 is also attributed with significant heart-protective and antioxidant uses.
 Despite its wide availability in the body, Coenzyme Q10 levels deplete with age.
-The levels of CoQ10 are also depleted in immune-compromised patients like those suffering from cancer, cholesterol lowering drug users, and smokers.
+The levels of CoQ10 are also depleted in immune-compromised patients like those suffering from cholesterol lowering drug users, and smokers.
 Dietary sources of CoQ10 are limited and must be consumed in unsustainable quantities, thus making supplementation essential for maintaining healthy levels of CoQ10 in the body for normal heart function and energy-dependent processes.

 Curcumin – a safer and superior alternative to NSAIDs